 The second contribution of Eilenberg's paper is his theorem that a continuous, antisymmetric, complete and transitive relation on a connected space can be represented by a continuous real-valued function.
 Prompted by Halmos, Debreu (1954, 1964) reached back to Eilenberg in choosing as his general frame of reference a topological space, albeit a preordered rather than an ordered one, but in which the preorder was not restricted by any ancillary monotonicity assumptions particular to the Euclidean setting.
-He extended Eilenberg's result to relations that are not necessarily anti-symmetric, and sharpened it to highlight connectedness, separability and second-countability assumptions on the set over which the given relation is defined, formally defining a notion of a natural topology as being one in which the weak sections of the order are closed, and focussing on the quotient topology for his generalization.15 Debreu's extension of Eilenberg's result has a clear and evident parallel to Sonnenschein's extension of the first result, and has since emerged as a central preoccupation of decision theory as pursued in economic theory literature.
-To sum up, Eilenberg puts his entire emphasis on the topological register,16 - what Arrow-Hahn refer to as the "deeper methods"17 - and unlike Koopmans. metric considerations are totally bypassed and rendered inconsequential.18 Second, the fact that these, and other issues, are considered in a single work allows one to see how the meaning given to the continuity postulate migrates from issue to issue and problem to problem.
+He extended Eilenberg's result to relations that are not necessarily anti-symmetric, and sharpened it to highlight connectedness, separability and second-countability assumptions on the set over which the given relation is defined, formally defining a notion of a natural topology as being one in which the weak sections of the order are closed, and focusing on the quotient topology for his generalization.17 Debreu's extension of Eilenberg's result has a clear and evident parallel to Sonnenschein's extension of the first result, and has since emerged as a central preoccupation of decision theory as pursued in economic theory literature.
+To sum up, Eilenberg puts his entire emphasis on the topological register, what Arrow-Hahn refer to as the "deeper methods" - and unlike Koopmans, metric considerations are totally bypassed and rendered inconsequential.
+Second, the fact that these, and other issues, are considered in a single work allows one to see how the meaning given to the continuity postulate migrates from issue to issue and problem to problem.

-14In this, Khan-Uyanik (2019) and Galaabaatar-Khan-Uyanik (2019) go against the grain of the literature.
+16In this, see Khan-Uyanik (2021b, 2020) Uyanik-Khan (2019), Galaabaatar-Khan-Uyanik (2019) and also Giarlotta-Watson (2020).

-$^{^{15}}$ It is worth pointing out that this generalization is straightforward observation, if not a trivial one: it is the second theorem, and the alternative proof through the "open-gap lemma" that is the controbution of Debreu (1954); see Debreu (1964) and the definitive analysis of Beardon-Mehta (1994) and Beardon's expository essay in Bosi-Campión-Candeal-Indurain (2020).
+17It is worth pointing out that this generalization is straightforward observation, if not a trivial one: it is the second theorem, and the alternative proof through the "open-gap lemma" that is the contribution of Debreu (1954); see Debreu (1964) and the definitive analysis of Beardon-Mehta (1994) and Beardon's expository essay in Bosi-Campión-Candeal-Indurain (2020).